 In the USA (California is a hot spot!):

 All the sites listed above offer the opportunity to make money in various forms, including PayPal cash payments as well as via gift cards.

-- Canadian sites: Canview Connect, Panel Champ, SurveyLion
+- Paid surveys Canada: Canview Connect, Panel Champ, SurveyLion

 - Australian sites: IRI Shopper Panel, LiveTribe

 - Austrian sites: Marketagent